geckooooo/absclock/README.md

 * How to represent the absence of any ages for the Přídolí epoch. (and similar situations.)
 An age of `0` indicates the time before the first age.
 * figure out how to represent months, days etc. in the pre-Hadean, when there was no Earth orbiting the Sun, therefore no notion of year subdivisions.
 * Specifying timezone? (as arbitrary string appended to the hour or minute?)
-* Consider changing the nanosecond field to "subsecond" with arbitrary resolution
+* Consider changing the nanosecond field to "subsecond" with arbitrary precision